aaron-rust/hdr-image-viewer/README.md

 - **Double-click**: Toggle fullscreen mode
 - **Click + drag** (when not zoomed): Move window

+## Test images

+To test the image viewer with real-world image files, you can download my other repository, which contains high-quality HDR and SDR images in different formats, including the RAW files needed to create your own test files.
+Have fun!

+Link to the sample images repository: [hdr-sample-images](https://github.com/aaron-rust/hdr-sample-images)

 ## License

 MIT License - see [LICENSE.md](LICENSE.md)